scylladb/scylla-monitoring/docs/source/upgrade/upgrade-guide-from-monitoring-3.x-to-monitoring-4.y.rst

 and you upgraded to Scylla Monitoring 3.8 about three months ago.

-If you open the Overview dashboard and look at your entire retention time (in our example 1 year) you will see that while most of the graphs do show the data, the latency graphs have a missing period, in our example - from the entire year, the latency graph will only show the last three months.
+If you open the Overview dashboard and look at your entire retention time (in our example 1 year) you will see that while most of the graphs do display the data, the latency graphs are missing a period of time.
+The latency graph will only show the last three months in our example from the entire year.
 That nine months gap (12 months minus 3) is what we want to fill with back-filling.

 The point in time that the graphs start will be your back-filling end time.
 Check in the graph for the exact time.